Student Ambassador Program

 Navigating life as a PreHealth undergraduate can be challenging — but you don’t have to do it alone!
 The PMPH Student Ambassador Program connects students to foster mentorship, leadership, and community within Northeastern’s PreHealth network.

-Student Ambassador positions are open to undergraduate students in their second year or above.
+Student Ambassador positions are limited to undergraduate students in their second year or above who are pursuing one of the pre-health tracks mentioned above.

 First-year PMPH students on any Northeastern campus are encouraged to participate as mentees if they’d like to connect with peers who have been in their shoes.
 This structure allows first-year students to focus on adjusting to college life while gaining valuable guidance and insight from experienced mentors.
 As students enter their second year, they are encouraged to apply for a Student Ambassador position and take on a leadership role within the PMPH community.